Show All Answers

 a.
 Have your shot and club selection in mind while approaching your next shotb.
 Minimize your practice swingsc.
 Be ready to hit when it is your turnd.
 Proceed to your ball as soon as it is safe to do soe.
 Take your practice swings in advance of your turn to hit the ballf.
 Hit "out of turn" if it is safe to do so and does not interfere with your fellow golferg.
 Study the "line of your putt" while others are puttingh.
 Mark your score after arriving at the next tee boxi.
 If there is an open hole in front of you, you may be playing too slowj.
 Allow faster players to play through

 Animals that show some type of ownership: collar, tags or microchip are kept 5 days while every effort to find their owners is made.

 Animals that come in without a collar, tag or microchip are held for three days to give their owners time to locate and reclaim them.

-Currently, the cost of a license for altered animals is $12 for a one year license and $24 for a three year license.
-For animals that are not altered, it is $22 for a one year license and $54 for a three year license.
+Currently, the cost of a license for altered animals is $7 for a one year license and $14 for a three year license.
+For animals that are not altered, the fee is $22 for a one year license and $54 for a three year license.